MapsPeople/docs/collections/_ios/v3/live-data/index.md

 ### Topic Criterias

 Knowing that updates is ordered in Topics, it is possible to subscribe to updates using a Topic Criteria.
-Filtering out Live Updates can be done on all levels of the Topic Criteria.
-For example, you might want to subscribe to all position updates but only for a particular floor in a particular building.
-This can be done by setting the correct ids on the floor and building component.
+Filtering out live updates can be done on all levels of the Topic Criteria.
+For example, you might want to subscribe to all position updates but only for a particular Floor in a particular Building.
+This can be done by setting the correct IDs on the Floor and Building component.
 Leaving out a component means that we will get all updates, regardless of what relation the updates have at that level.
-Continueing the example, leaving out the Floor component means that we get all position updates on all floors but still only for a particular building.
+Continuing the example, leaving out the Floor component means that we get all position updates on all Floors, but still only for a particular Building.

 ## Live Updates